YaoApp/xun/README.md

 import "github.com/yaoapp/xun/capsule"
 ```

-3. Import the database driver that your project used.
+3. Import the grammar driver that your project used.
    Xun package providing `MySQL`, `PostgreSQL` and `SQLite` grammar drivers, you can also using the third-party grammar driver or written by yourself.
-See [how to write Xun grammar driver](xun-grammar-driver.md)
+See [how to write Xun grammar driver](docs/contributing/xun-grammar-driver.md)

 `PostgreSQL`: